zavolanlab/oligomap/README.md

 cd oligomap
 ```

-In order to build the program, traverse to the `installation` directory and
+In order to build the program, traverse to the [install](install) directory and
 use the commands:

 ```